Six appointment setter skills shown as a structured checklist with icons representing qualification, rapport, objection handling, and pitch delivery

 4. Handles sales objections and rejections

 Objections will arise during prospecting.
 Sometimes leads don’t have enough time or think your services aren’t vital for their business.
-That’s when a skilled appointment setter sees a chance to overturn an objection to an opportunity.
-Read our article to learn how to handle sales objections
+That’s when a skilled appointment setter sees a chance to overturn an objection into an opportunity.

 5. Reminds and follows-up